camlin-tan/tp/docs/UserGuide.md

 Built with independent practitioners and small clinics in mind, **HealthNote** keeps your workflow efficient and focused.
 Whether you’re managing a handful of patients or maintaining a growing list, this CLI-based address book gives you the precision and speed you need — without unnecessary clutter.

+HealthNote is a desktop app for managing contacts, optimized for use via a Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, HealthNote can get your patient management tasks done faster than traditional GUI apps.
 --------------------------------------------------------------------------------------------------------------------

 ## Quick start